401(k) For Small Business in Swansea, IL

 • Arrange a trust fund for plan assets

-• Develop a record keeping system
+• Establish a record keeping system

-• Provide plan information to eligible employees
+• Provide plan information to participant

-• Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to offer market insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to best position employees' money for further growth.
+• Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to offer market insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to optimally position employees' money for further growth.

 401(k) For Small Business Swansea, IL | Retirement Planners | 401(k) Services Near Swansea

-If you own a small business in Swansea, IL, you want to spend your time on what you do best and what you're passionate about – not being distracted by administrative tasks you may or may not be knowledgeable about.
+If you own a small business in Swansea, IL, you want to focus on what you do best and what you're passionate about – not being distracted by administrative tasks you may or may not be knowledgeable about.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
-To start setting up a 401(k) for your small Swansea, IL business today, call Correct Capital at 314-930-401(k) or contact us online.
+To start setting up a 401(k) for your small Swansea, IL business today, call Correct Capital at 877-930-4015 or contact us online.

 Are you ready to experience the Correct Capital difference?